blowdart/AspNetAuthenticationWorkshop/readme.md

 };
 ```

-* Make sure your authentication cookie is deleted (close your browser, or manually cull it) then browse to the app again and watch the logging in the console.
+* Make sure your authentication cookie is deleted (close your browser, or manually cull it) then browse to the web site again and watch the logging in the console.
 * Did you notice any difference?
-Why isn't your username greeting you any more?
+Why isn't your user name greeting you any more?
 * Some events need things returned.
 Look at the documentation for the events, or the [source](https://github.com/aspnet/Security/blob/dev/src/Microsoft.AspNetCore.Authentication.Twitter/Events/TwitterEvents.cs).
 * Note that the `OnRedirectToAuthorizationEndpoint` default implementation calls the redirect - this isn't happening in your code any more, so add it back;